wafaakafaween/DA_DS_Project/README.md

+**studying bike rental count hourly or daily based on the environmental and seasonal settings.**

 In my project, I used (Regression) to predict the number of bike rentals hourly or daily based on environmental and seasonal settings
 And most importantly!
 To reveal events in a specific city where The number of rental bikes is also linked to some events in the city which can be easily tracked via search engines.